9 Mistakes To Avoid While Optimizing Your Site For Mobile Devices

 Make Sure the Site is Scalable

 Scalability is an important feature when it comes to a responsive website.
-While designing, you have to keep in mind that the screen of a mobile is smaller than a desktop.
+While designing, you have to keep in mind that the screen of the mobile is smaller than a desktop.
+You need to check mobile view of website on different mobile devices and ensure the responsive web design.
 The elements should be arranged in a way that the user does not face any problem while exploring the site.

 Size of Hyperlinks and Buttons